Speedinvest Blog

 Fintech in Austria is often overlooked, but it’s actually the space that spawned the country’s first unicorn.

 Bitpanda truly paved the way when it became Austria’s first unicorn in 2021.
-The crypto trading platform raised one of Europe’s largest ever Series B funds and is now one of the fastest-growing fintechs on the continent with more than 3.5 million users, growing 764 percent in 2021.
+The crypto trading platform raised one of Europe’s largest ever Series B funds and is now one of the fastest-growing fintechs on the continent with more than 4 million users, growing 764 percent in 2021.
+In June 2023, Bitpanda’s cryptocurrency exchange (Bitpanda Pro) rebranded as One Trading, raised a €30M Series A, and became a fully-fledged company of its own.

-Outside of the crypto space, we partnered with Wikifolio, an online platform that allows day traders from investment bankers to hobby-traders to publish their portfolios for other traders to access and invest.
-The “wikifolios” turn portfolios created on the platform into fully fledged financial products, which are then listed on the stock exchange, Börse Stuttgart.
+Outside of the crypto space, we partnered with Wikifolio, an online platform that allows day traders from investment bankers to hobby traders to publish their portfolios for other traders to access and invest.
+The “wikifolios” turn portfolios created on the platform into fully-fledged financial products, which are then listed on the stock exchange, Börse Stuttgart.

-“Unicorns are incredibly important for every startup ecosystem, because unicorns breed unicorns.
+“Unicorns are incredibly important for every startup ecosystem because unicorns breed unicorns.
 The rise of Bitpanda has triggered the creation of a new wave of fintechs in Austria.
-And we at Speedinvest are keen to also back the second generation of fintech founders in our ever important home market.” –– Tom Filip Lesche, Partner at Speedinvest
+And we at Speedinvest are keen to also back the second generation of fintech founders in our ever-important home market.” –– Tom Filip Lesche, Partner at Speedinvest

 Marketplaces & Consumer

 Austria’s marketplace startups have garnered significant attention, both at home and abroad.
-In fact, our first exit, Shpock––a C2C buying and selling marketplace––became one of Europe’s most popular shopping apps with over 10 million active users.
+In fact, our first exit, Shpock –– a C2C buying and selling marketplace –– became one of Europe’s most popular shopping apps with over 10 million active users.

 And in the B2B space, Byrd provides an all-in-one logistics platform and B2B marketplace for e-commerce fulfillment.
-Now active in seven countries, the Austrian company landed a $56 million Series C led by Cambridge Capital.
-Now, Byrd is aiming to grow its local teams, add new features to its offering, and expand its operations to Denmark, Poland, and Sweden.
+Now active in seven countries, the Austrian company landed a $56 million Series C in 2022 led by Cambridge Capital.
+Byrd is aiming to grow its local teams, add new features to its offering, and expand its operations to Denmark, Poland, and Sweden.

 “The Austrian Startup Ecosystem has brought about many exciting innovations in the platform and consumer space from EdTech and TravelTech, like GoStudent and TourRadar, to e-commerce players, like Byrd and Refurbed.
 They’re all united by strong and visionary founders with whom we are lucky to partner.
 The strength of small ecosystems is their dense network of shared connections and the ability to move quickly.
 Austria therefore remains in our focus as we believe that this ecosystem is just getting started.
-We are more than ready to back the next generation of stellar founders.” –– Maximilian Wilhelm, Associate at Speedinvest
+We are more than ready to back the next generation of stellar founders.” –– Max Wilhelm, Associate at Speedinvest

 SaaS & Infra

 SaaS solutions are also shaking things up in the supply chain space.
 Vienna-based Prewave’s supply chain risk intelligence platform alerts companies about potential regulatory or sustainability issues in their supply chain, letting them act quickly to avoid problems down the road.
-We’ve been backing Prewave since their pre-Seed days, and were excited to join their €11 million Series A.
+We’ve been backing Prewave since their pre-Seed days and were excited to join their $20 million Series A extension.

-“Austria might not yet be the biggest startup ecosystem, but for us at Speedinvest, it’s not only our hometurf, but also the place it all began for many of our most successful companies.
+“Austria might not yet be the biggest startup ecosystem, but for us at Speedinvest, it’s not only our home turf, but also the place it all began for many of our most successful companies.
 We’re proud that our journey started here and will certainly continue to support the ecosystem and look out for the next generation of successful entrepreneurs.” –– Markus Lang, Partner at Speedinvest

-Health
+Health & TechBio

-Climate Tech and Industrial Tech
+Climate Tech & Industrial Tech

-Some of our longest-standing Austrian portfolio companies are in the climate tech and industrial tech space.
-An example is Crate.io, the open-source SQL database for real-time analytics which empowers companies worldwide to unlock data insights at scale.
-The startup raised a $10 million Series A to further develop its platform, CrateDB, and then announced a collaboration that will enable customers to access their product via Google Cloud.
+Our Industrial Tech portfolio in the country includes Crate.io.
+The open-source SQL database for real-time analytics empowers companies worldwide to unlock data insights at scale.
+The startup raised a $10 million Series A to develop its platform, CrateDB further and recently announced a collaboration that will enable customers to access their product via Google Cloud.

 “The Austrian economy is built on the foundation of a strong and well-established industrial sector.
 Now it’s facing challenges to improve productivity, mitigate supply chain risk, and meet emission targets.
 This unlocks an increasing amount of corporate investment in innovative technologies across a broad range of applications to enable a more sustainable and digital future.
-It’s exciting to see a growing number of Austrian-based startups supporting this transformational shift––not only on a local scale, but across Europe.” –– Andreas Schwarzenbrunner, Partner at Speedinvest
+It’s exciting to see a growing number of Austrian-based startups supporting this transformational shift––not only on a local scale but across Europe.” –– Andreas Schwarzenbrunner, Partner at Speedinvest

 Deep Tech